 This creates a very lame situation for consumers, because growers and concentrate makers will go around from lab to lab, ‘lab shopping’, looking for the most favorable results and pass those along as fact, even if that’s clearly not the case.
 They don’t go to the laboratory with the most accurate results and best equipment, they go to the one that is going to give a result that is hopefully going to boost their sales.
 So when you are in a dispensary or store trying to make a decision on which dabs to get, take the results as more of a suggestion than anything, unless it’s from a lab that you know or trust.

-But if the dabs you are buying have been tested at a reputable facility with a knowledgeable staff that is using solid equipment (and everything is clean), then you can begin the next step of the analysis of the dabs’ level of quality.
+But if the dabs you are buying have been tested at a reputable facility with a knowledgeable staff that is using solid equipment (and everything is clean), then you can begin the next steps of figuring out if dabs are good or bad.
 Obviously the higher something tests, the more potent it is, and to most people, that makes it better.
 It does to me, because I want to get as high as possible.
 Always.
 But I understand that’s not for everyone.

-The next factor that is big when determining concentrate quality is finding out what material was used to begin the concentrate making process.
+The next factor that one might consider to find out if dabs are good or bad is finding out what material was used to begin the concentrate making process.
 A reputable store, dealer, dispensary, etc. will be very forthcoming with what went into making the concentrates, and hopefully even have examples on hand.
 Concentrates made from nugs are going to be better than concentrates that are made with trim (for the most part), and the better the nugs/trim that went in, the better the concentrates that will come out.
 It’s not coincidence that the best concentrates I’ve ever smoked are made from the best flower I have ever smoked.

-A big factor that goes into making quality dabs is how the material is stored and grown.
+A big factor that goes into determining whether dabs are good or bad is how the material is stored and grown.
 All to often I see people grow a bunch of outdoor, where the plants are out in the elements, harvest the outdoor, and the trim sits around for a long time collecting dust in a garage or basement.
 Then months later the person turns the trim into concentrates, and the end product isn’t that good.
 It’s usually good enough to consume, but it’s not as good as it could be.

 Plus people pump the plants full of nutrients that are mostly heavy metals.
 The storage and feeding combine to make dabs that taste overly harsh, and don’t test that high.
 The best dabs I’ve ever consumed were grown virtually all organically, were harvested, properly stored, and taken just a couple days later to the dab maker to be turned into concentrates.
 The end result under those circumstances is a big slab of world class dabs.
 The type of stuff that I daydream about in my cubicle all day :)

-Two factors for determining dab quality that are very similar to determining if marijuana flower is good or bad is smell and taste.
+Two factors for determining whether dabs are good or bad quality are very similar to determining if marijuana flower is good or bad is smell and taste.
 Smell and taste is a subjective thing.
 I like something that smells and tastes like the Cherry Pie dabs I was talking about earlier in this article.
 I want it to feel like there is a party in my mouth, and have smells that make me smile.
 I like dabs that make me crave them even when they are not around, much like a type of food that I love.

 Are you a dab veteran?
 How do you determine if dabs are good or bad?
 Please put your tips and tricks and measurements in the comments below so that others can benefit from your experiences.
 I want to give a special thanks to Udoxi Scientific for helping me put together this article.
 They are stellar at what they do, and growers and consumers are better off for it!